guiminoti/Synergy-Systems-API/README.md

 - Endpoints, plans, FAQ and roadmap
 - Contact information

-**This repository NEVER contains:**

-- Datasets or knowledge graphs
-- HARNESS or Synergy Systems source code
-- Internal algorithms, Discovery Providers or pipelines
-- Recommendation engine internals
-- FSS internal mechanisms
-- Proprietary scientific architecture

-The scientific platform remains private.
-This repository is a pure **developer portal** — presentation and public API docs only.
+This repository is a pure developer portal — presentation and public API docs only.

 ## Structure